 The pre-K technology program includes classroom activities that incorporate a robot learning tool, Bee-Bot, which engages young students in computational thinking and simple coding skills.

-The kindergarten through fifth grade technology program allows students to visit the technology lab regularly to explore hardware and software, and to expand upon skills learned previously.
+The Kindergarten through Grade 5 technology program allows students to visit the technology lab regularly to explore hardware and software and to expand upon skills learned previously.
 Students continue to build computational thinking skills through coding and robotics.

-Students in pre-K through fifth grades are exposed to multi-platform devices, including:
+Students in pre-K through Grade 5 are exposed to multi-platform devices, including:

 Pre-K–Grade 1: Touch-screen tablets, robots, and PC lab